wassemgtk/developer.github.com/content/changes/2014-02-10-repo-hook-scopes.md

 author_name: pengwynn
 ---

-Many third party services need to set up [hooks][] in order to act upon events in your repositories.
+Many third party services need to set up [hooks][] in order to act upon events! in your repositories.
 Today, we've introduced three new [scopes][] that provide more granular access to your repository hooks without allowing access to your repository contents: